An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Methodology

 \subsection{Encoder Network}

-In pioneering works \cite{ImNet, DeepSDF, OccuNEt} that represent 3D surfaces using implicit neural representation, a general and efficient strategy is to encode input signals (e.g., volume data, point cloud) into a single latent vector by a encoder network.
+In pioneering works \cite{ImNet, DeepSDF, OccuNEt} that represent 3D surfaces using implicit neural representation, a general and efficient strategy is to encode input signals (\eg volume data, point cloud) into a single latent vector by an encoder network.
 However, this strategy does not integrate local information in the input signals as claimed in \cite{ConvOccuNEt, LIFF}, so these models cannot finely represent the 3D surfaces with complex shapes.
-To this end, Peng et al. \cite{ConvOccuNEt} developed a convolutional occupancy network that conduct elements-wise feature extraction for the input signals, which greatly improve the performance for 3D surface reconstruction.
-Meanwhile, Chen et al. \cite{LIFF} proposed a local implicit image function for representing 2D natural images, which can recover HR images with an arbitrary resolution from an unknown LR image.

-Inspired by the works \cite{ConvOccuNEt, LIFF}, we use an encoder network to extract voxel-wise latent space feature vector for the LR images.
+To this end, \cite{ConvOccuNEt} developed a convolutional occupancy network that conducts elements-wise feature extraction for the input signals, which greatly improves the performance for 3D surface reconstruction.
+Meanwhile, \cite{LIFF} proposed a local implicit image function for representing 2D natural images, which can recover HR images with an arbitrary resolution from an unknown LR image.
+Inspired by the works \cite{ConvOccuNEt, LIFF}, we use an encoder network to extract voxel-wise latent space feature vectors for the LR images.
 The encoder network takes the LR image $I_\mathbf{lr}^i\in \mathbb{R}^{h\times w \times d}$ as input and outputs a feature map $V_\mathbf{lr}^i\in \mathbb{R}^{h\times w\times d\times 128}$, where each element is a feature vector $v_\mathbf{x}^i \in \mathbb{R}^{128}$ for the corresponding voxel at the coordinate $\mathbf{x}$ in the LR image $I_\mathbf{lr}^i$.
 This voxel-wise latent space extraction strategy facilitates the following decoder network to efficiently integrate local image intensity information and thus successfully recover fine image details in the HR image at even a large up-sampling scale.
 We apply a modified residual dense network (RDN) \cite{RDN} to implement our encoder network.
-In particular, we remove the upscaling layer in the original RDN, extent all the 2D convolutional layers to 3D convolutional layers, and set the output channel number of the last layer as 128.
-The number of the residual dense blocks (RDBs) is 8 and each RDB has 3 3D convolutional layers.
+In particular, we remove the upscaling layer in the original RDN, extend all the 2D convolutional layers to 3D convolutional layers, and set the output channel number of the last layer as 128.
+The number of residual dense blocks (RDBs) is 8 and each RDB has 3 3D convolutional layers.
 The growth rate of RDBs is set to 64.
 Note that our encoder network can be replaced by any other SR network without upscaling layer.
-In the experiment section, the effect of the encoder network are discussed.
+In the experiment section, the effect of the encoder network is discussed.